Macalla zelleri

 Life Cycle

-Larval stage has been described: body with light red and pale freckles.
+Larval stage has been described: yellow body with light red and pale freckles.
 Complete details including and timing are not documented.

 Ecological Role